 The Trueblood v.
 DSHS lawsuit challenged unconstitutional delays in competency evaluation and restoration services for individuals detained in city and county jails.
 The Trueblood Contempt Settlement Agreement establishes a plan for providing services to persons involved in the criminal court system and for providing treatment to people when needed so they are less likely to become involved in the criminal court system.
-The Trueblood Contempt Settlement Agreement includes a plan for phasing in programs and services:
+The Trueblood Contempt Settlement Agreement Settlement Agreement includes a plan for phasing in programs and services:

-- Phase 1: Pierce, Southwest and Spokane regions (July 1, 2019, through June 30, 2021) - Phase 2: King region (July 1, 2021, through June 30, 2023) - Phase 3 [2023-2025]: Thurston, Mason, and Salish regions including Thurston, Mason, Clallam, Kitsap, and Jefferson counties.
+- Phase 1: Pierce, Southwest and Spokane regions (July 1, 2019 through June 30, 2021) - Phase 2: King region (July 1, 2021 through June 30, 2023) - Phase 3: To be determined (July 1, 2023 through June 30, 2025)